tlsnotary/website/blog/2025-08-31-benchmarks/index.md

 :::info

 Note: The benchmarks above measure proving statements over the entire server response.
-If redaction is not required, TLSNotary can process much larger resources, such as images or video, without a significant impact on runtime.
+If selective disclosure is not required, TLSNotary can process much larger resources, such as images or video, without a significant impact on runtime.
 In these cases, obtaining a ciphertext commitment is fast and largely independent of response size.
 This scenario will be covered in a separate benchmark in the upcoming alpha.13 release.

 :::